matthiasluthi/RCT-Brain-Stimulation-Elderly/README.md

 ## ⚠️ Disclaimer

-Due to privacy and ethical restrictions, this repository does **not** include raw or individual patient-level data.
+Due to privacy and ethical restrictions, this repository does **not** include patient data.
-This code is shared for educational and portfolio purposes only.
 Please contact the author for inquiries about collaboration or adaptation.